 This formula is made to more deeply penetrate skin and promote exfoliation of deeper skin layers.
 Because these acids can irritate skin, it also contains vitamin B5, black carrot extract, and a Tasmanian Pepperberry extract to help reduce irritation and promote faster healing.

 Are you a Sephora Beauty Insider?
-You can also purchase The Ordinary Peeling Solution on the Sephora website!
+You can also purchase The Ordinary AHA 30 BHA 2 Peeling Solution on the Sephora website!

 Who Should Use The Ordinary Peeling Solution?

 The Ordinary Peeling Solution is a huge favorite with beauty experts, bloggers, and influencers.
-Many people with different skin types have seen success in using this product.
+Many people with different skin types have seen success in using this exfoliating mask, giving them radiant skin.

 It can help to reduce or eliminate a wide range of skin problems, including: